rabbitmq/rabbitmq-server/deps/rabbitmq_cli/COMMAND_TUTURIAL.md

   def output({:ok, queue_length}, _options) do
     {:ok, "Queue was successfully deleted with #{queue_length} messages"}
   end
-  ## Use default output for all non-special case outputs
+  ## Use default output for all other cases
   use RabbitMQ.CLI.DefaultOutput
 ```

-We have function clauses for all possible outputs of `rabbit_amqqueue:delete`.
+We have function clauses for every possible output of `rabbit_amqqueue:delete/3` used
+in the `run/2` function.

-For successfull result the `output/2` function should return `{:ok, result}`,
+For a run to be successul, the `output/2` function should return a pair of `{:ok, result}`,
-for errors it should return `{:error, exit_code, message}`,
+and to indicate an error it should return a `{:error, exit_code, message}` tuple.
-where `exit_code` is an integer, and `message` is a string or a list of strings.
+`exit_code` must be an integer and `message` is a string or a list of strings.

-Program will exit with `exit_code` in case of error, or `0` in case of successfull result.
+CLI program will exit with an `exit_code` in case of an error, or `0` in case of a success.

-`RabbitMQ.CLI.DefaultOutput` is a module which handles different error cases
+`RabbitMQ.CLI.DefaultOutput` is a module which can handle common error cases
+(e.g. `badrpc` when the target RabbitMQ node cannot be contacted or authenticated with using the Erlang cookie).

+In the example above, we use Elixir's `use` statement to import
-(e.g. `badrpc`).
-This `use` statement will import function clauses for `output/2`
-from the `DefaultOutput` module.
-For some commands the
+function clauses for `output/2` from the `DefaultOutput` module.
+For
-`use` statement can be sufficient to handle any output.
+some commands such delegation will be sufficient.

+### Testing the Command

 That's it.
-Now you can add this command to your plugin, enable it and run
+Now you can add this command to your plugin, compile it, enable the plugin and run

 `rabbitmqctl delete_queue my_queue --vhost my_vhost`

-to delete the queue.
+to delete a queue.

+## Full Module Example in Elixir

 Full module definition in Elixir: